phiamo/MopaBootstrapBundle/Resources/doc/6-icons.md

 Please make sure you are including the corresponding less file:

-- mopaboostrapbundle.less for glyphicons
+- mopabootstrapbundle.less for glyphicons
-- mopaboostrapbundle-fa.less for fontawesome
+- mopabootstrapbundle-fa.less for fontawesome
-- mopaboostrapbundle-fa4.less for fontawesome4
+- mopabootstrapbundle-fa4.less for fontawesome4

 And make sure you install the fonts after you confed the app/config.yml